niftylab/laygo2/docs_workspace/docs_sphinx/source/overview.md

-# laygo2 User Guide
+# laygo2 Overview

 ## Introduction
-This guide is provided to help the use of LAYGO2, a layout scripting and automatic generation framework.
-LAYGO, the previous version of LAYGO2, is developed as one of layout generation engines in Berkeley Analog Generator2 (BAG2), and LAYGO2 extends the origial LAYGO's functions and capabilities.
-LAYGO2 can be launched either in standalone mode or in combination with BAG2.

-**LAYGO2 is aiming to achive the following goals:**
+The LAYout with Gridded Object 2 (laygo2) package is a Python-based layout generation framework with the following goals:

-* Automated layout creation.
+* Automation and reuse of layout generation process.

-* Parameterized layout generation.
+* Parametrized layout generation.

 * Layout automation in advanced technologies such as FinFET.

-* Code-based, reuse-centric layout generation.
+* Code-based layout generation.

+LAYGO, the previous version of laygo2, is orignally developed as one of layout generation engines in Berkeley Analog Generator2 (BAG2), and laygo2 extends the origial LAYGO's functions and capabilities. laygo2 can be launched either in standalone mode or in combination with BAG2.

-**The major features supported by both LAYGO and LAYGO2 are summarized below:**
+**The major features supported by both LAYGO and laygo2 are summarized below:**

 1. **Template and grid-based device placements**: LAYGO enhances the portability and reusability of layout generation process by using abstract grids and instances (templates), without directly dealing with physical